woohoolabs/yin-middleware/README.md

 ### JsonApiErrorHandlerMiddleware

-It catches `JsonApiException`-s and responds with the JSON:API error response associated with the exception.
+It catches `JsonApiException`s and responds with the JSON:API error response associated with the exception.
 Available configuration options for the middleware (they can be set in the constructor):

-- `catching`: If false, the middleware won't catch `JsonApiException`-s
+- `catching`: If false, the middleware won't catch `JsonApiException`s
 - `verbose`: If true, additional meta information will be provided about the exception thrown
 - `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used